translate/pootle/docs/server/commands.rst

 ^^^^^^^^^^^

-This command will save all translations currently in the database to the file system, thereby bringing the files under the :settings:`PODIRECTORY` directory in sync with the Pootle database.
+This command will save all translations currently in the database to the file system, thereby bringing the files under the :setting:`PODIRECTORY` directory in sync with the Pootle database.

 .. note:: For better performance Pootle keeps translations in database and